 Delphi Archaeological Museum

-While you’re there, don’t miss the Delphi Archaeological Museum even if you’ve already visited its counterpart in Athens.
-Be sure to see the Delphi Charioteer, a rare and impressive bronze sculpture of a charioteer, believed to have been created as a thank-you gift for a victory in the Pythian Games.
+While you’re in Delphi, don’t miss the Delphi Archaeological Museum, even if you’ve already been to the one in Athens.
+Be sure to see the Delphi Charioteer, a rare and impressive bronze statue believed to have been created as a dedication after a victory in the Pythian Games.

-After enjoying our time in Delphi, we spent another night in town before heading out early the next day towards Epidaurus.
+After enjoying our time in Delphi, we spent another night in town before heading out early the next morning towards Epidaurus.

 .